NestorRescigno/software-engineering--reference-architecture--workflow-1/DEVELOPERS.md

 ````
 - **Implementation for desployment to publish environment and tagging technical release:**
 ````
-# Implementation for desployment to publish environment
+# Implementation for deployment to publish environment ( pull request event to main branch)
 on:
   pull_request:
     branches: [ main ]